SheetalMaurya/MvvmCross-Wiki/High-Level-MvvmCross-Objects.md

 - the native Application will 'be created' first
 - within the construction of the native Application, a `Setup` will be created
- - the `Setup` will perform very basic tasks - e.g. initialisation of the IoC system (see LINK TO IOC)
+ - the `Setup` will perform very basic tasks - e.g. initialisation of the IoC system (see https://github.com/slodge/MvvmCross/wiki/Service-Location-and-Inversion-of-Control)
  - then the `Setup` will call into the core project, construct an `App` and will call `Initialize` on it.
  - during the `Initialize` your App will typically:
   - register your app-specific services with the IoC system